debops/debops/README.md

 also be used as a dependency of another role which allows for example to easily manage NAT networks using `debops.nat` role.

+Some features of interface declarations require additional packages.
+These are installed with this package unconditionally.
+For now this is only resolvconf, which will start to manage your :file:`/etc/resolv.conf` file.

 ### Installation

 This role requires at least Ansible `v1.7.0`.
 To install it, run: